mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

 	#
 ```

-* Merge branch after you complete the feature or solve the software issue
+## Merge branch after you complete the feature or solve the software issue

+* Fast-Forward Merge

 ```bash
 $ git checkout master